Accounts Chamber of Russia: Status

 Status of the Accounting Chamber of the Russian Federation by the Constitution of Russia and the Federal Law "On the Accounts Chamber of the Russian Federation", according to which the Accounts Chamber of the Russian Federation is a permanent body of financial control, which is formed by the Federal Assembly, the bicameral parliament of Russia and accountable to him.
 The work of The Chamber is guided by federal law, carries out the assignments of the Federation Council and the State Duma.
 As part of its objectives Chamber has the organizational and functional independence.
 It is the supervisory body of the Federal Assembly, but is not a structural unit and formally applies to the legislative, executive or judicial branches of government.

 Structure

 Chairman and half of (six auditors) Accounts shall be appointed by the State Duma, Vice-President and the other half of (six auditors) - Council of the Federation.
 Audit Chamber composed of a body and the unit.
 Board considers the organization of work, as well as reports and messages.
 Chairman (or in his absence - his deputy) manages the Accounting Chamber, organizes its work, auditors led by certain activities.
 The apparatus consists of the inspectors (who directly organize and carry out control) and other staff members.

 Internal matters of the Chamber, the distribution of responsibilities between auditors Court of Auditors, the Apparatus of the Accounts Chamber of Russia and the interaction of the structural units of the Accounting Chamber, the order of business, development and implementation activities of all kinds and forms of control, and other activities are regulated by the Accounting Chamber, approved by its Board.

-Chairmen

-2022–2023 Chairman appointment

-Due to the 2020 constitutional reform, the chairman will be appointed by the Federation Council for the first time, and not by the State Duma.

-Below is a list of persons who, according to media reports, are considered as candidates for the post of Chairman of the Accounting Chamber.

-Konstantin Chuychenko, Minister of Justice of Russia;

-Dmitry Kozak, Deputy Kremlin Chief of Staff, former Deputy Prime Minister of Russia, former Minister of Regional Development of Russia;

-Andrey Kutepov, R.F.
-Senator form St. Petersburg, Chairman of the Federation Council Committee on economic policy;

-Andrey Makarov, Member of the State Duma, Chairman of the State Duma Committee on budget and tax;

-Vyacheslav Makarov, Member of the State Duma;

-Dmitry Rogozin, former CEO of Roskosmos, former Deputy Prime Minister of Russia, former Member of the State Duma;

-Alexander Zhukov, Member of the State Duma, First Deputy Chairman of the State Duma;